greg7mdp/gdbf/doc/contributing.md

-# Contributing to gf
+# Contributing to gdbf

 **[Getting Started](#getting-started)** • **[Project Structure](#project-structure)** • **[Testing](#testing)** • **[Code Style](#code-style)** • **[Architecture](#architecture-guidelines)** • **[Making Changes](#making-changes)** • **[Areas for Contribution](#areas-for-contribution)** • **[Getting Help](#getting-help)**

 ---

-Thank you for your interest in contributing to gf!
+Thank you for your interest in contributing to gdbf!
 This document provides guidelines and information for contributors.

 ## Getting Started

-gf is built with:
+gdbf is built with:
 - **Language**: C++23 (requires clang++-18 or g++-13 or higher)
 - **GUI Framework**: Custom [Luigi framework](luigi.md)
 - **Build System**: CMake + Ninja